codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 * The `version` property allows you to update your plugin and keep multiple variants of it in the marketplace
 * The `examples` section will be shown in the marketplace as documentation for your step

 For the argument section we follow the [JSON Schema](http://json-schema.org/learn/miscellaneous-examples.html).
 You can use the [Schema generator](https://jsonschema.net/) to easily create a schema.
-Currently only the inputs for a step are modelled inside the step definition.
+JSON schema is used for arguments (i.e. input parameters) as well as output parameters as we will see later on.

-The final part is the implementation.
-Here you can define exactly that yaml that this step will insert in the pipeline.
+The final part is the step implementation.
+Here you can define exactly the yaml that this step will insert in the pipeline.
 You can use any of the built-in steps in Codefresh and even add multiple steps.

 Once you are done with your step, use the Codefresh CLI to upload it to the marketplace.
 If you want the step to be available only to you and your team make sure that the property `isPublic` is false (and then it will not be shown in the marketplace).